agentrickard/domain/README.txt

   -- 'publish to any assigned domain'
-  The node editing form is shown normally, and the user is presented a list of checkboxes.
+  The node editing form is shown normally, and the user is presented a list of checkboxes or a multiple select list.
 These options represent the affiliate domains that the user is allowed to publish content to, according to the domains assigned to their user account.

   Note that if this option is selected, users will also be shown a list of affiliates to which the node is  assigned.
 This list shows only the